Ya'an: Climate

 Ya'an has a monsoon-influenced humid subtropical climate (Köppen Cwa) and is largely mild and humid.
 The presence of the mountains to the northwest greatly affects the city's climate.
 In the short winters, they help shield the city from cold Siberian winds.
 January averages 6.3 °C, and while frost may occur, snow is rare.
 Summers are hot and humid, with highs often reaching 30 °C, yet extended heat waves are rare; the daily average in July and August is around 25 °C. Rainfall is common year-round, though in winter it tends to be light, and is particularly heavy in summer, when warm, humid southerly or southeasterly winds blow against the mountains, causing orographic lift to occur, enhancing rainfall.
 With nearly 1700 mm of rainfall occurring on 213 days per year, Ya'an is also known as the "Rain City".
 In addition, rain often falls at night, so fog is not a common occurrence.

 Administrative subdivisions

 Tourism and culture

 Tourism forms an important parts of the economy of Ya'an.
 The city is home to the Bifengxia Panda Base.
-The first panda specimen known to the western world was from Ya'an.
+The first panda specimen known to the western world was from Ya'an discovered by the Lazarist missionary Armand David.

 The city is also famous for Ya fish, which is used in local cuisine.
 Ya'an is also the production base of Tibetan brick tea.